mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 The Severity of the critical hit is equal to the Effect of the attack roll minus 5.
 Consult the Critical Hit Effects table to determine the nature of the critical hit and how

 it affects the vehicle.
-Any extra damage caused by the effects of critical hits ignores the vehicle’s Armor.
+Any extra damage caused by the effects of critical hits ignores the vehicle's Armor.

 If a vehicle has already sustained a critical hit to a location that receives another, use the Severity of the new critical hit or the original plus one, whichever is higher and immediately apply any new effects.
 Once a location has reached Severity 6, it cannot suffer any more critical hits.
 Instead, the vehicle will receive 6D extra damage every time the location suffers another critical hit.